shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 # Promoted Features

-Some of the new features are already available in WebGL 1 as extensions, but will be part of the core spec in WebGL 2, which means support is guaranteed.
+Some of the new WebGL 2 features are already available in WebGL 1 as extensions.
+However, these features will be part of the core spec in WebGL 2, which means support is guaranteed.
 In this first blog entry we are going to focus on these promoted features, together with potential compatibility issues they may cause.
 Let’s take a look at how the code changes.

 ## Multiple Render Targets - Deferred Rendering

-A big one.
+MRT is an important extension, so makes a useful example case.

 ### WebGL 1

-For MRT, we used `WEBGL_draw_buffers` extension as a work-around to write g-buffers in a single pass.
+For MRT we used the `WEBGL_draw_buffers` extension as a work-around to write g-buffers in a single pass.
-Though it is widely supported (50%+ actually according to webgl stats), the extension-style code doesn’t make us feel good:
+Though it is widely supported (57%+ browsers, according to [WebGL stats](http://webglstats.com/)), the extension-style code doesn’t make us feel good:

 ```javascript
 var ext = gl.getExtension('WEBGL_draw_buffers');